-For us it's that bedside environment that fits most naturally, the Spot fulfilling that role of radio alarm clock with skills and connectivity beyond what the radio alarm clock segment has never seen.
+For us it's that bedside environment that fits most naturally, the Spot fulfilling that role of radio alarm clock with skills and connectivity beyond what the radio alarm clock segment has ever seen.

 While the Spot's price is a little high for what you get - mainly because it's so much more than an Echo Dot - it's in the realms of affordable for gifting, and an obvious addition for an Alexa household, especially if the Show is too large for your tastes.

 Simply put, we love the Echo Spot.
-It's Amazon's best Echo device to date.
+It's Amazon's most unique Echo device to date.